sarumaj/subnet-seller/README.md

 # subnet_seller

-Algorithm coded for .NET or PowerShell applications/scripts to manage a Network subnet (sell/restore/resell subnets) from a supernet.
+Algorithm coded for .NET or PowerShell applications/scripts to manage a network subnet (sell/restore/resell subnets) from a supernet.

 ## Usage
 ```